JuliaLang/julia/stdlib/Pkg/docs/src/index.md

     Status `Project.toml`
 ```

-Note that the REPL prompt changed when the new project was initiated.
+Note that the REPL prompt changed when the new project was initiated, in other words, Pkg automatically set the current environment to the
+one that just got initiated.
 Since this is a newly created project, the status command show it contains no packages.
 Packages added here again in a completely separate environment from the one earlier used.

 ## Garbage collecting old, unused packages